rklymentiev/py-for-neuro/slides/chapter1_03_strings.md

 False
 ```

-Notes: Another useful trick is to check whether a string hold some other stings using `in` operator.
+Notes: Another useful trick is to check whether a string hold some other sting using `in` operator.
 Note, that strings are case sensitive so `"CUC"` and `"cuc"` are two different strings.

 ---